carlosverissimo3001/FEUP-SGI/tp2/README.md

     - [Balls](#highlights)
   - A simple water shader was implemented using a [distortion map](scenes/images/textures/distortionmap.png) and can be visualized with detail at this [animation](#person-jumping-into-the-pool).
 - New patch primtive
-  - Used to create a [barrel](#barrel) by the side of the bar, and a tent-shaped river viaduct, that guides a river outside the bar.
+  - Used to create a [barrel](#barrel) by the side of the bar, and a tent-shaped river passage, that guides a river outside the bar.
-    - Details of the river and viaduct can be seen [here](#river-viaduct-outside)
+    - Details of the river and passage can be seen [here](#river-passage-outside)
   - Replaced walls with retangle patch to improve visibility.
 - Other
   - Added a tv inside the bar